 Since Nov 2015 when I became webmaster for firecrusade.com and then changed the name to

-smokealarmsafety.org on Aug 31st 2016, close to 13,000 viewers have visited the sites as of Oct 1st with about 2/3rds of the web traffic coming from face book users.
+smokealarmsafety.org on Aug 31st 2016, close to 13,000 page views have visited the sites as of Oct 1st with about 2/3rds of the web traffic coming from face book users.
 Why then did the petition not have far more signatures ?
-I suspect, the reason is due to apathy and many people think it will not happen to them and many likely did not even replace their ion alarms as well, despite all the evidence presented.
+I suspect, the reason is due to apathy and many people think it will not happen to them and some perhaps did not even replace their ion alarms as well, despite all the evidence presented.
 Many of these viewers have lived their whole lives without a serious fire incident as of yet, and statistically there is a 1 in 4 chance in their lifetime they will have a fire that would need to be reported.
 It is this apathy and mindset that makes this effort to ban ionization alarms critical, because billions of lives are at risk and many of those people will not do what is needed or can not afford to pay for smoke alarms.

 When the cost of treating burn victims is taken into consideration, over $10 billion a year in U.S. alone, especially to those living in poverty which accounts for approximately 3.5 billion people that can not afford smoke alarms or health insurance, it would save the government funded health care plans billions every year if they were to subsidize photoelectric / heat alarms for lower income housing.
 Several insurance companies offer a discount to home owner policies when monitored smoke alarms are included to the burglar alarm system because they know it reduces the cost of damages because most all home security companies only market photoelectric / heat alarms.